 With a little preparedness (drop cloth, paint smocks, special washing station aka bucket of warm soapy water manned by me), cleanup is a snap!

 Kids Activities Blog loves to get messy with kids.
-If you are looking for other preschool art projects like this pasta art, then look no further than some of our favorites.
+If you are looking for other preschool art projects like this one, then look no further than some of our other projects.